minvws/nl-kat-mula/docs/proposal.md

   `boefjes` channel by rocky, leveraging celery, the intention is to replace this with by the scheduler.

-* Rocky cron jobs that are checking the `create_events` channel need to be replaced by the scheduler.
+* Rocky cron jobs, that are checking the `create_events` channel, need to be replaced by the scheduler.

 * Do we maintain the priority queue within the scheduler or do we leverage